php-fig/fig-standards/proposed/http-message.md

      * The value returned MUST be percent-encoded, but MUST NOT double-encode
      * any characters.
 To determine what characters to encode, please refer to
      * RFC 3986, Sections 2 and 3.5.
      *
+     * As an example, if the fragment should include a hash symbol ("#"), that
+     * value MUST be encoded (e.g., "%23") when passed to the instance.
+     *
      * @see https://tools.ietf.org/html/rfc3986#section-2
      * @see https://tools.ietf.org/html/rfc3986#section-3.5